study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 29: THE THIRTEENTH COUNTER - "THE PROFFER"
+### COUNTER 29: THE THIRTEENTH COUNTER - "THE PROFFER"

 **Original Text:** *The xiijth callyd ye pfur A pfur a rake wt a full quartr lyghtly ſett In ye lyffte legge wt a rabett other els ſett in the ryght legge wt a full quartr and an other voyde and be att yor ſtoppe*